input-output-hk/mithril/docs/root/mithril/mithril-protocol/simulation.md

 sidebar_label: Simulation
 ---

-# Mithril Protocol Simulation
+# Mithril protocol simulation

 :::info

-* Thanks to this demo you will get a better understanding of the **Mithril Protocol**.
-You will hopefully visualize how the participants interact to create a multi signature and what's the impact of the protocol parameters.
+* This demo you will improve your understanding of the **Mithril Protocol**.
+You will hopefully visualize how the participants interact to create a multi signature and understand the impact of the protocol parameters.

-* This simulation is ran by a CLI that you will build and run, and that will ultimately generate **real** Mithril multi signatures!
+* This simulation is run by a CLI that you will build and run, and that will ultimately generate real Mithril multi signatures.

-* For the purpose of reproducibility of the results, the simulation uses a deterministic source of randomness.
+* For reproducibility of the results, the simulation uses a deterministic source of randomness.

-* During the simulation some artifacts will be written to an `artifacts` folder, such as `verification keys`, `individual signatures` and `multi signatures`.
+* During the simulation, some artifacts will be written to an `artifacts` folder, such as `verification keys`, `individual signatures` and `multi signatures`.

 :::